 Plan for your on-premise to cloud migration

-Key cost drivers for the Azure cloud migration process are:
+Key cost drivers for the on-premise to Azure cloud migration process are:

 - Data Transfer: Migrating data to the cloud is an involved process.
 It takes time and resources to make sure that your operations continue to run smoothly throughout, your data transfers safely and securely, nothing drops off during the transfer, and the infrastructure is complete.